Alessio Curcio: Career

-Juventus

 Curcio made 6 starts out of 15 appearances for Juventus Primavera reserve team in 2008–09 season, scoring 2 goals.
 Curcio also lent to Juventus' Berretti U18 team in June 2009 along with Antonio Piccolo, losing to A.C.
 Milan in the final.
 However Milan fielded much more member from Primavera team and born 1990 and 1989 compared to Juve Berretti.